In Exercises 2–4, the random variable x is normally distributed w... | Channels for Pearson+

 Normal Distribution

 The normal distribution is a continuous probability distribution characterized by its bell-shaped curve, defined by its mean (mu) and standard deviation (sigma).
-In this distribution, approximately 68% of the data falls within one standard deviation of the mean, and about 95% falls within two standard deviations.
-Understanding this distribution is crucial for calculating probabilities related to normally distributed random variables.
+In this distribution, approximately 68% of the data falls within one standard deviation of the mean, 95% within two, and 99.7% within three.
+Understanding this concept is crucial for interpreting probabilities and areas under the curve.

 Recommended video: